 Robinhood UK Launch ‘Delayed Indefinitely’

 We’ve been eager to see Robinhood launch in the UK.
 Until recently the launch was said to be ‘early 2020’.
 However it’s now clear that in fact that’s not the case.
-Unfortunately the UK launch has been pushed back.
+Unfortunately the UK launch has been delayed indefinitely.

 Freetrade vs Stake

 Read our full Stake review to find out more or sign up directly using the link below and claim a free stock.
 To receive your free stock you must sign up then fund your account with the minimum investment of £50 within 24 hours.

 Freetrade Review: Pros and Cons